Aypac/Arduino-TR-064-SOAP-Library/README.md

 Has been developed on an ESP8266 and was tested with a Fritz!Box FON WLAN 7360.

+For illustration on the example, please also visit my [instructable](http://www.instructables.com/id/Who-Is-Home-Indicator-aka-Weasley-Clock-Based-on-T/).

 # TODO
 Help is very welcome (especially when improving the library code).
 I'm not a genius with C++.
 ##Library